-To apply for assistance from Amherst College, you are expected to submit the following materials:
+To apply for assistance from Amherst College for 2024-2025, students are expected to submit the following materials:

 Amherst Application for Renewal of Financial Aid

 Complete and submit the Amherst Application for Renewal of Financial Aid on-line.
-Please proceed to amherst.edu/go/netpartner, and from the menu and select Apply On-Line to complete the renewal application.
+Please proceed to Financial Aid Portal, and from the menu, select Apply On-Line to complete the renewal application.
 The same form is used by first-time applicants who will be in the upper three classes who are not currently receiving financial aid.

 CSS/Financial Aid Profile for 2024-2025

-Complete the CSS Profile with the College Scholarship Service (CSS) of The College Board and designate Amherst College to receive information from the form.
-Amherst’s CSS code number is 3003. .
+Complete the CSS Profile with the College Scholarship Service (CSS) of The College Board and designate Amherst College to receive information.
+Amherst’s CSS code number is 3003.

 Free Application for Federal Student Aid (FAFSA) for 2024-25

 If you are a citizen, national, or permanent resident of the United States, its territories, or associated states (Marshall Islands, Federated States of Micronesia, and Palau), you must complete the FAFSA to be considered for federal financial aid.
-The FAFSA may be completed on-line at www.fafsa.ed.gov.
-After you submit the FAFSA, the federal government will send you a FAFSA Submission Summary (FSS) - formerly the Student Aid Report (SAR) with information about your eligibility for federal aid and a calculation of the Student Aid Index (SAI) - formerly the Expected Family Contribution (EFC).
+The FAFSA may be completed on-line.
+After you submit the FAFSA, the federal government will send you a FAFSA Submission Summary (FSS) - formerly the Student Aid Report (SAR) - with information about your eligibility for federal aid and a calculation of the Student Aid Index (SAI) - formerly the Expected Family Contribution (EFC).
 Amherst’s FAFSA code number is 002115.
 All federal aid eligibility is determined by the results of your FAFSA.

-You and, if you are dependent, one of your parents may use FSA ID to sign the FAFSA electronically.
+You and all contributors to your FAFSA must use an FSA ID to sign the FAFSA electronically.
 Each person must have a separate FSA ID.
-You may create a FSA ID at www.pin.ed.gov.
+You may create an FSA ID on-line.
 You may also use your FSA ID to access federal financial aid records, to make revisions or corrections to the FAFSA, and to view and sign loan records if you borrow a federal student loan.